valentjn/vscode-ltex/CONTRIBUTING.md

 5. Set the setting `"ltex.trace.server": "verbose"` in your `settings.json`.
 6. Try to understand the bug by selecting `View` → `Output` → `LTeX Language Server`/`LTeX Language Client`.
 7. Do one of the following:
    - Reproduce the bug and keep the document for which it occurs open.
-Execute the command [`LTeX: Report Bug in LTeX`](https://valentjn.github.io/vscode-ltex/docs/commands.html#ltex-report-bug-in-ltex) inside Visual Studio Code from the Command Palette (`Ctrl+Shift+P`) and click on `Copy report and create issue`.
-This will copy a prefilled bug report to your clipboard and open the `New issue` page on GitHub in your browser (you may have to confirm that you really want to open the page).
+Execute the command [`LTeX: Report Bug in LTeX`](https://valentjn.github.io/vscode-ltex/docs/commands.html#ltex-report-bug-in-ltex) inside VS Code from the Command Palette (`Ctrl+Shift+P`) and click on `Copy report and create issue`.
+This will copy a prefilled bug report to your clipboard and open the `New Issue` page on GitHub in your browser (you may have to confirm that you really want to open the page).
 Enter a summary of the issue in the title field and paste the bug report from your clipboard into the description field.
 Before submitting the bug report, check that it doesn't contain any confidential data.
 OR
    - Manually [open an issue on GitHub](https://github.com/valentjn/vscode-ltex/issues/new/choose), select the `Bug Report` template, and fill in as much info as you can (the [`LTeX: Report Bug in LTeX`](https://valentjn.github.io/vscode-ltex/docs/commands.html#ltex-report-bug-in-ltex) command would do that for you).
 This will help us reproduce the issue.

 **Important:** Please follow the issue template.
 Issues that don't follow the template or that don't contain the vital information requested in the template (especially minimal example document and settings) may be immediately closed as invalid.